Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 Spot instances 90%, lose if max price below spot
 Dedicated Host, Access to physical server, Compliance or server bound licences, Most expensive
 Dedicated Instances, Instances on hardware not shared with other accounts
-Capacity Reservation, Garanteed availability in AZ for duration, Pay use or not
+Capacity Reservation, Guaranteed availability in AZ for duration, Pay use or not